Ever since I was young I have spent more of my weekend camping in the Yorkshire Dales than at home.

 The campsite has great facilities for showering with hot water, toilets and disabled access.
 The campsite has great views of the surrounding areas with close proximity to pubs and a shop.
 The site has a barn that is open to guests with a fridge and seating for shelter from the rain.

 Barbeques and dogs are allowed on site all year round.
 This is a more traditional camping site with tent only pitches.
 Groups for Duke of Edinburgh, college groups and same sex groups are welcome to the campsite.
-This is a lovely spot for camping in the Yorkshire Dales as it is close to many of the popular walks and attractions around Ingleton.

 Below is a quick breakdown for you to find what campsite has what you are looking for.
 I have tried to cover the basics in which all campers would look for in a site.
 If you are unsure on any of the sites it is always best to email or phone.
 If there is anything you feel I have missed off, leave me a comment below and will add it in.